timClicks/prequel/README.md

 ### Trade mark

 PREQUEL is an unregistered trade mark owned by Tim McNamara.
+If you create a derivative product according to the copyright licence, do not use the word "prequel" in its name.

 ### Consumer Guarantees